taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 That are the basics of Redux Thunk.
 There are a few more things that are good to know about:

 * **getState():** A thunk function gives you the `getState()` method of the Redux store as second argument: `function (dispatch, getState)`.
 However, you should generally avoid it.
 It's best practice to pass all necessary state to the action creator instead of retrieving it in the thunk.
 * **Promises:** Thunks work great in combination with promises.
-You can return a promise from your thunk and use it, for instance, to wait for its completion: `store.dispatch(showNotificationWithDelay('Todo created.')).then(...)`.
+You can return a promise from your thunk and use it, for instance, to wait for its completion.
+For example, you could the following: `store.dispatch(showNotificationWithDelay('Todo created.')).then(...)`.
 * **Recursive Thunks:** The dispatch method in a thunk can again be used to dispatch an asynchronous action.
 Thus, you can apply the thunk pattern recursively.

 ### Hands On: Todo with Notifications